Uploading your eThesis

-Can I limit access to my thesis once it has been uploaded?
+Can I limit access to my thesis once it has been made live?

-No. Once it has been uploaded and checked it is available worldwide.
+Once your ethesis has been uploaded and checked it is available worldwide, unless an embargo has been set.
 If you have concerns about this, discuss them with your supervisor and consider the embargo options available to you.
 You are responsible for setting any embargo options at the point you upload your eThesis to the White Rose eTheses Online server.